J-1 Exchange Visitor to Permanent Resident

-- Obtain and complete the required forms and documents as listed by USCIS on their Web site,
+Obtain and complete the required forms and documents as listed by USCIS.

-- You may also apply for an employment authorization document (EAD) which authorizes you to work where and when you would like.
-Information is on the USCIS Web site.
+You may also apply for an employment authorization document (EAD) that authorizes you to work where and when you would like.
+Information is on the USCIS website.

-NOTE: For answers to questions and concerns, you should consult directly with USCIS officers (appointments are made at the InfoPass Web site) or with an attorney knowledgeable in immigration law since the application process involves your immigrant status and International Services works with non-immigrant status.
+NOTE: For answers to questions and concerns, you should consult directly with USCIS officers or with an attorney knowledgeable in immigration law since the application process involves your immigrant status and International Student Services works with non-immigrant status.

 - Submit your application for conditional permanent residency after your marriage.

 - Processing may take up to 14 months and involves interviews and providing biometrics.
 During this time you may work and travel outside the U.S. only if you have applied for and have received the appropriate work and travel authorizations.
 These take approximately three months to process.
 NOTE: During this time, you become ineligible for non-immigrant benefits like re-entry into the U.S. with a Form DS-2019 after a temporary absence from the country.

 - You are officially designated as a conditional permanent resident when a designating stamp is placed in your passport.
 Conditional permanent residency extends for two years.